OWASP/www-chapter-germany/stammtische/frankfurt/index.md

 We will be running a Meetup every 2-3 months with the option to have additional Meetups for hands-on workshops.

 ### Where?
-For the reminder of 2021, we will be running virtual.
+For the remainder of 2021, we will be running virtual.
 If you would like to host our Meetup in-person (event venue suitable for +50 people), please reach out to us.

 Upcoming events are aßnnounced on Meetup: [Meetup](http://www.meetup.com/de/IT-Security-Stammtisch-Frankfurt-OWASP-u-w/) and [Twitter](https://twitter.com/owasp_frankfurt).